GatesShawn/Wealdish/Examples/yn narlwirosenn kanetys ta ago dekans bug wo an ergou..md

 ---
-English:
+categories: [examples]
-  - A gnarl singing to their thousand children beneath the snows.
+English: [A gnarl singing to their thousand children beneath the snows.]
-categories:
-  - examples
 ---

 # English
 A gnarl singing to their thousand children beneath the snows.

 # Wealdig
 [[yn]] [[narlwirosenn]] [[kanetys]] [[ta]] [[ago]] [[dekans]] [[bug]] [[wo]] [[an]] [[ergou]].